Van Taylor

 Nicholas Van Campen Taylor (born August 1, 1972), known as Van Taylor, is an American businessman and politician from Plano, Texas.
-A member of the Republican Party, he was the U.S. representative for Texas's 3rd congressional district from 2019 to 2023, and was first elected in 2018.
+A member of the Republican Party, he was the U.S. representative for Texas's 3rd congressional district from 2019 to 2023.

 The district included much of Collin County, a suburban county north of Dallas.
 A veteran of the Iraq War, he represented the 8th district in the Texas Senate from 2015 to 2019.
 He also previously served in the Texas House of Representatives for the 66th district in southwestern Collin County.
 On March 2, 2022, Taylor admitted to an extramarital affair and announced that he would suspend his reelection campaign and retire at the end of the 117th Congress.

 Early life and education

 A seventh-generation Texan, Taylor was born in Dallas.
 He is a descendant of Humble Oil co-founder Robert Lee Blaffer.
 He grew up in Midland, Texas, where he attended the Hillander School and San Jacinto Junior High School.
 He graduated from St. Paul's School in Concord, New Hampshire.
 With numerous AP credits, he subsequently graduated in three years from Harvard College in Cambridge, Massachusetts, from which he obtained a Bachelor of Arts in history.
 He earned a Master of Business Administration from Harvard Business School in 2001.